Looking to take your upper chest workout to the next level? Look no further than the incline cable fly.

 How does the incline cable fly differ from the incline bench press?

-The incline cable fly and incline bench press both target the upper chest muscles, but they do so in slightly different ways.
+The incline cable fly and incline bench press both target the upper chest muscles but do so in slightly different ways.

 - The incline bench press involves pushing a weight away from your chest